seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

 {{ page.title }}
 ================

-This article is part of a tutorial series intended to introduce Haskell by coding things that work.
+This is part of a tutorial series intended to introduce Haskell by coding things that work.
+In this article we will teach you how to use Monads without panicking.

 1. [Getting Started][getting-started]
 2. [Importing Code][importing-code]
 3. [**Using Monads**][using-monads]

-In this article we will teach you how to use Monads without panicking.

 Before you Begin
 ----------------